KonstantinBabichev/atlas/architecture-needs-and-solutions.md

 <a id="file-concat"></a>
 ## File Concatenation

 We need to combine multiple files into single files to cut down on server calls.
+This is going to require different tasks for concatting each different section of files - our bower components, separate javascripts, and css files.

 ### Options
 * [gulp-concat-util](https://github.com/mgcrea/gulp-concat-util)